yaapu/FrskyTelemetryScript/README.md

  - rssi value
  - transmitter voltage
  - home distance
+ - total travel distance calculated from speed
- - horizontal ground speed or airspeed (available if configured in mission planner)
+ - horizontal ground speed or airspeed (available if configured in mission planner, see [here](https://github.com/yaapu/FrskyTelemetryScript#airspeed-vs-groundspeed))
  - home heading as rotating triangle
- - mavlink messages with history accessible with [PLUS]/[MINUS] or by turning the [ENCODER] buttons (in Widget mode follow this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12-as-a-Widget#mandatory-steps))
+ - mavlink messages with history accessible with [PLUS]/[MINUS] on Taranis or by accessing the dedicated page on Horus (on Horus check  this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12-as-a-Widget#mandatory-steps))
  - english, italian, french and german sound files for selected events: battery levels, failsafe, flightmodes, alerts and landing
  - lcd panel backlight control for the Horus radios, see [this](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-enable-lcd-panel-backlight-support-on-X10-and-X12)
  - full telemetry reset on timer 3 reset, see [this](#telemetry-reset)